k0retux/fuddly/docs/source/tutorial.rst

 ``variable_string``, and everything will work as expected.

 .. note::
-   ``NodeInternals.Abs_Postpone`` allows to postpone the node absorption only if this node shares the same non-terminal node as the next one that will eventually start absorption.
+   ``NodeInternals.Abs_Postpone`` allows to postpone the node absorption until the next node successfully absorbs part of the provided data.
+If this latter node fails, the postponed absorption will also fail.
-   Besides, these two nodes need to be side-by-side.

 .. seealso:: The already defined auto-helper functions, behave
              accordingly to the typed value contents.
 They are more